 Between food, daily care, equipment, and toys, the cost of owning a pet can be high.
 The cost of veterinary care can also stack up pretty fast.

-Pet health care costs vary widely, depending on the region and what kinds of care your pet may need.
-But dog owners spend an average of $212 per year on routine vet visits, while cat owners shell out an annual average of $160 on routine care, according to the American Pet Products Association.
+Pet healthcare costs vary widely, depending on the region and what kinds of care your pet may need.
+But dog owners spend an average of $362 per year on routine vet visits, while cat owners shell out an annual average of $321 on routine care, according to the American Veterinary Medical Association.

-Heartworm tests can tack on another $35 to $75 annually, with monthly medications costing from $6 to $18 apiece.
-This means an annual cost that can range between $107 and $291 for heartworm prevention, while flea and tick prevention can cost from $40 to $200 per year.
+Heartworm tests can tack on another $35 to $75 annually, with monthly preventive medications costing from $6 to $18 apiece.
+This means an annual cost that can range between $107 and $291 for heartworm prevention, while flea and tick prevention can cost from $55 to $215 per year.

 Even a healthy pet may need emergency care, ranging from a few hundred dollars to thousands.
-Wound treatment and repair, for example, can run as high as $1,500 for a dog.
-Emergency surgery for a large dog can cost at least $2,500.
+Wound treatment and repair, for example, can run as high as $2,500 for a dog.
+Emergency surgery for a large dog can cost up to $5,000.

 Like health insurance for people, pet insurance is intended to ease some of the costs of keeping your pet healthy.
 You can choose from different levels of coverage, with each plan costing a monthly or annual premium based on how much coverage you choose.

 Some plans cover accidents and injuries, some only cover accidents, and others include wellness and preventive care.
 The more comprehensive the coverage, the higher you can expect the cost to be.